zaf/go2c/Readme.md

 `make run` will run both the C and Perl examples.

+`make bench` will run benchmarks and measure runtime performance.

 For the Perl example Inline::C module is needed

 Still WIP